-Here I am, resting my hip and trying to make research about my injury only to come to the conclusion there is hardly anybody else out there having or writing about it!
-There are some medical articles out there but not too much from real people with real experiences.
+Here I am, resting my hip and trying to make research about my injury only to come to the conclusion there is hardly anybody else out there having it or writing about it!
+There are some medical articles, mostly outdated, but not too much from real people with real experiences.

 For me that was a good reason to start writing this blog.